teniginalbert/computer_vision/README.md

-This a repo with python computer vision samples
+This is a repo with python computer vision samples

 Using:
 Numpy